Netec-Mx/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_11-Implement_Monitoring.md

 1. In the top-right corner, switch from `Simple mode` to  `KQL mode`.

 1. Replace the query with this one, and then click **Run**.
-Review the resulting chart.
+Review the resulting chart,.
+You may need to reopen the blade.

    ```
     InsightsMetrics